neumino/rethinkdbdash/README.md

 {
     min: <number>, // minimum number of connections in the pool, default 50
     max: <number>, // maximum number of connections in the pool, default 1000
+    timeout: <number>, // number of seconds for a connections to be opened, default 20
     bufferSize: <number>, // minimum number of connections available in the pool, default 50
     timeoutError: <number>, // wait time before reconnecting in case of an error (in ms), default 1000
     timeoutGb: <number>, // how long the pool keep a connection that hasn't been used (in ms), default 60*60*1000